RoelantD/Workshop-AIBOT/readme.md

 You are going to make a chatbot, not a boring one in a browser that can order airplane tickets for you, but a real robot that can talk to you and uses its vision and voice to interact with its surroundings.

+## Pre-workshop
 [Before you start](Before%20the%20workshop.md)

+## Exercises

+### Exercise 1 - Setup the board
+In this first exercise we are going to connect all the sensors to the RaspBerry PI.

+### Exercise 2 - Setup your workstation
+In this exercise we are going to deploy a Hello World app to the Raspberry

 ## Challenges